I am a freelancer specialising in rural and heritage based, community led, social innovation projects.

-Yvonne Conchie is an independent neworked heritage freelancer who is supporting communities to become more resillient by making the best of their wildlife, history and landscapes.
+I collaborate widely, supporting people and places to reach net zero carbon and become more resilient by making the best of their wildlife, history and landscapes.

-See my projects page for more ideas about how I could help you.
+See my current projects page for what I am working on.

 I have over 30 years experience working in the countryside of northern England and hold a PGCE teaching qualification and am accredited by the Carbon Literacy Trust.
 I’m a director of Living Woods North East CIC and Nature’s Living Room CIC, and volunteer in my local community supporting the Fawside charity.

 “When we make connections with nature and our heritage we benefit with greater wellbeing, and our rural culture and economy thrive.
 I aim to make it easier for everyone to enjoy, develop, and share their skills, delights and knowledge.
 I’ll help you organise your asprations, helping you deliver memorable activity that involve wider range of people, and lead to effective changes in ideas and actions.”